TL;DR: Startup founder salary to figure out how much you should be paid as a founder in the early days

 The blue numbers are input variables and you can change them if you’d like to adjust the model.
 The brown (sic, black) numbers can be changed, too, but aren’t used as inputs for the calculation.

-Hope that helps you figure out what you should get paid, or if you are an investor what is fair for founders.
+Hope that helps you figure out what startup founder salary should be, or if you are an investor what is fair for founders.

 You can get the spreadsheet here.